sergiusens/blog/content/posts/UbuConLA-2015-Summary.md

 hit the nail on the right spot.
 I must add that the audience was a mix of users and developers.

+{{% youtube 26810LXUDAU %}}

 ## Listening in

 I had the pleasure to listen to some great talks here and there, all were good to some degree but these are the ones that kept resonating after a while

-### Title needed, by Juanjo Ciarlante
+### Software Libre en las Nubes, by Juanjo Ciarlante

-Led with grace and ease, when he talked, the complicated felt simple and elegant.
-He rambled over the hot *cloud* topic, going over a cube and triangle
+Led with grace and ease, when he talked it seemed so straight forward.
+What was complicated felt simple and elegant.
+He rambled over the hot *cloud* topic, going over a cube and triangle...

+{{% youtube ei1i75XmrVg %}}

-### Juju, by .....
+### Juju, by Sebastián Ferrari

 Was great, I liked how the presenter presented this, so far my interactions with how juju works and is used was limiting (I had the basics, but that was it).

+{{% youtube diDbsRU3P2E %}}

-### School, by
+### Ubuntu in Schools, by Neyder Achahuanco

 This guy came from Puno, an engineer turned school teacher for the love of the art, he went through how he failed at teaching kids how to develop software